-L&S Assessment FAQ: Why Assess Student Learning?
+L&S Assessment FAQ: Purpose of Assessing Student Learning

 Systematic assessment of student learning produces information that can be put to many uses: